archium-platform/archium/server/README.md

 # Archium - Server

-In order to understand how the Archium platform works, we need to define some key concepts first.
+In order to understand how the Archium platform works on behind, we need to define some key concepts before.

 ### Diagram